xtaci/sp/README.md

 ```

 ## Message Format
-Each message contains a json
+All tools above are based on a json message format like:
 ```
 {
   "created_at": "2016-12-23T10:23:59.947264032Z",